prakhathi-m/IR-Tweet-Search/README.md

-# Creating a Web Application with Python flask and ReactJs
+# Multi-lingual Search Engine using Twitter data

 This project involves building a Web Application to perform Information Retrieval using popular web technologies like Flask, React and Python.

 #### Installing and Running